zackw/www.owlfolio.org/content/uncat/git-backend-hg-cli.md

 So I don't trust Git and I don't like using it.
-I do, however, appreciate its speed, which as far as I can tell is down to back-end stuff -- storage format, network protocol, and so on.
+I do, however, appreciate its speed, which as far as I can tell is down to back-end stuff---storage format, network protocol, and so on.
 So here's what I
 want: I want someone to write an *exact clone* of the Mercurial CLI that uses git's back end.
 I have no time, but I would totally contribute money to the development of this.
 It has to be an *exact